dracolinux/DracoPKG/README.md

 Usage
 =====

-If you installed through "make install", then DracoPKG will be started by D-Bus on-demand.
+DracoPKG will be started by D-Bus on-demand.
+Any D-Bus client will work, note that the default settings only allows members of the group "wheel" to use the service.

 Links
 =====